General Strike on May 1 — click for info

-A good deed a day keeps tyrants at bay
+A good deed a day keep tyrants at bay

 “Upstanding” makes a difference!

-If you don’t like what is happening in America right now, but aren’t sure what you can do about it, this site will give you some ideas about what you can do, along with links to organizations that are working to defend our Constitutionally guaranteed rights and to protect people whom the administration is targeting right now (e.g., people of color, immigrants regardless of legal status, non-hetero individuals, etc.).
+If you don’t like what is happening in America right now, but aren’t sure what you can do about it, this site is intended give you some ideas and provide some links to organizations that are working to defend our constitutionally guaranteed rights and to protect people whom the Trump administration is targeting right now (e.g., people of color, immigrants regardless of legal status, non-hetero individuals, etc.).

 You don’t have to march; you don’t have to give money (but thank you if you can and do).
 However, if you want to protect yourself and your friends and family and neighbors, you do have to do something!
 Remaining on the sidelines, staying “neutral,” helps the evildoers.

 … And guess what, you may already be an Upstander!
-If you already are, thank you.
+(Or “upstanding citizen,” if you prefer.)
+If you already are doing positive things to help build networks and community, if you’re already looking out for your neighbors in some way, thank you.
 Given the gravity of the current situation in our country, if you can possibly do more, now is the time to step up as much as possible.

 Things you can do

-Becoming an Upstander is simple: do something (more) to help build community, to help your neighbors, local groups and schools, and to build networks.
-Yes, showing up at rallies and marches, holding signs and going to demonstrations are all important, but so is (for example) boycotting companies that aid and abet those who are undermining our country’s values and ideals; donating time and money (if possible) to worthy causes; volunteering for any of the many worthy organizations in your area; and so on.
+Becoming an Upstander simply means doing something (more) to help build community, to help your neighbors, local groups and schools, and to build networks.
+Yes, showing up at rallies and marches, holding signs and going to demonstrations are all important, but so is (for example) boycotting companies that aid and abet those who are undermining our country’s values and ideals.

-- Write letters / emails to your legislators (thank or pressure them, as appropriate)
+- Write letters / emails to your legislators (thank or pressure them, as appropriate); tell them your stories

 - Call your lawmakers at all levels (see above)